-Desert Food Chain Or Food Web
+Desert Food Chain

-“Food chain,” or "Food Web" as you may know, is the term biological scientists use to describe the sequence of living organisms through which energy passes as it fuels the life of a community of plants and animals.
-A food chain always begins with the plants, called “producers.”
-It always ends with the animals, called “consumers.”
+A Food Chain, or Food Web is how biologists describe the series of living organisms that energy passes through as it powers the lives of plants and animals.
+A food chain always begins with plants, called producers.
+It always ends with animals, called consumers.

 Energy and the Food Chain

-Almost magically, the solar energy is combined by the plants, with water and carbon dioxide to create “glucose,” a form of sugar used in reproduction and growth.
-This process, performed by almost every plant from the smallest to the largest, is called “photosynthesis,” a word that means “gathering of light.”
-(Some parasitic plants such as Indian pipe, Monotropa uniflora, and the snow plant, Sarcodes sanguinea, do not use photosynthesis, getting their energy instead from their host plant.)
+Solar energy is combined by plants with water and carbon dioxide to create glucose.
+This is called photosynthesis, a word that means “gathering of light.”
+Almost every plant from the smallest to the largest uses photosynthesis.(Some parasitic plants such as Indian pipe, Monotropa uniflora, and the snow plant, Sarcodes sanguinea, do not use photosynthesis, getting their energy instead from their host plant.)

 Energy moves in yet another direction with animals that feed on dead and decaying organisms.
-These animals, called “scavengers,” include a variety of species, ranging from earthworms, which feed on dead and decaying plant tissue, to turkey vultures, which eat dead and decaying animal carcasses.
+These animals, called scavengers include a variety of species, ranging from earthworms, which feed on dead and decaying plant tissue, to turkey vultures, which eat dead and decaying animal carcasses.

 by Jay W. Sharp